This article is for the old version. Please see the updated version.

-I like spending time with words and agonizing over them, but coming up with names for things is notoriously daunting.
+I like spending time with words and agonising over them, but coming up with names for things is notoriously daunting.
 Needing a slew of titles for a music project, building a semi-random word generator seemed like a quick solution – until it started to grow.
 Here follows a reasonably detailed account of its development.

 Sourcing the data was the easy part - evidently the resplendent scholars of Wikipedia have been compiling an extensive list of medical word stems (prefixes and suffixes) which looked large enough.
 A little while and a few regex headaches later and it was in a useable format.